- 1 Best Things to do in London for Christmas

 This is followed by watching Christmas movies and playing board games with the entire family and having a good time.

-Whilst most are either sleeping or helping clearing the leftover the serious shopaholics are out getting the best bargains.
+Whilst most people are either sleeping or helping clear the leftover, the serious shopaholics are out getting the best bargains.
 All major sales start on Boxing Day in London and the key areas to target is Oxford Street with its major department stores.
 The serious shopaholics can be seen queuing up outside Selfridges and Harvey Nichols in the wee hours of the morning ready to grab their bargains as the doors open.
 Oxford Street is the shopping heart of London and is home to all the major high-street labels and a shopper’s paradise.